Best daily deals

 Meet the new QuietComfort 45, a very similar model to the QuietComfort 35 II.

-The Bose QC 45 swaps in a USB-C charging port but looks otherwise the same as the QuietComfort 35 II.
+The Bose QuietComfort 45 swaps in a USB-C charging port but looks otherwise the same as the QuietComfort 35 II.
 The WH-1000XM4 does even less to distinguish itself from Sony’s previous headset, with slightly thicker ear pads and a visible sensor inside the left ear cup.
 This isn’t necessarily a bad thing.
 Both the WH-1000XM3 and QC 35 II are easy to use and comfortable to wear, and that’s still true for the newer headphones.

 ACTIONTOP BUTTON (right)MIDDLE BUTTON (right)BOTTOM BUTTON (right)ACTION BUTTON (left)